 Lincoln Park Weather Bureau -- Berks County, PA -- lpwbpa.com

 Lincoln Park Weather Bureau (LPWB) is a weather station in the community of Lincoln Park, located 3.5 miles SW of center city Reading, PA at latitude 40.31625, longitude -75.98866, 320 feet ASL.
-Lincoln Park is a census-designated place where LPWB is situated, and the Bureau word indicates LPWB is a weather office (bureau) in which data are observed, collected, archived, reported, and analyzed, as well as researching historical local weather and responding to public inquiries, much like the practices at the Reading U.S. Weather Bureau of old.
+Lincoln Park is a census-designated place where LPWB is situated.
+The Bureau aspect of LPWB suggests the imitating of some of the practices of the Reading office of the U.S. Weather Bureau of old in that data are observed, reported, archived, and analyzed as well as researching of historical local weather and responding to public inquiries, much like the practices at the Reading U.S. Weather Bureau of old.
 Furthermore, LPWB researches and maintains bookkeeping of official Reading PA area weather data and records.

 LPWB began recording precipitation, including snowfall, 1 January 1983 and then temperatures 1 June 1984, followed by continuous daily observations at this same location till the present day.
 The LPWB environment has changed little during all these years, which is a typical suburban residential neighborhood of modest-size single family houses, averaging four dwellings per acre and developed during the 1950s.
 Said neighborhood lies in a valley with gentle hilliness which can cause wide diurnal ranges in temperatures when clear, dry high pressure systems are in control.
 Otherwise, the low elevation often results in temperatures a degree or two warmer than most surrounding areas.